Showing posts with label prime numbers. Show all posts

 💎SQL Reloaded: Prime Numbers

 I was just thinking about prime numbers and why people had such a fascination about them.
-In mysticism every number has a powerful meaning, a power coming from inside, and therewith attracts certain powers from exterior, is strange, hard to understand all this, especially how all numbers can be reduced to a number between 1 and 9.
-Every philosophy has a little truth in it.
+In mysticism every number has a powerful meaning, a power coming from inside, and therewith attracts certain powers from exterior.
+It's strange and probably hard to understand the reduction of numbers between 1 and 9.
+Probably, each philosophy has a little truth in it.

 Notes: the function works with any sequnce of alphanumeric, not numeric values being ignored Sample: